EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 ),
 ```

-Occasionally I like to check my progress, something like this:
+Occasionally I like to check my progress, running whatever bits of the query I've already written to review its behavior.
+CTEs make this convenient, because I can adjust the final clause of the query to select data from whichever of the CTEs I'm currently interested in.
+Here's the query thus far:

 ```shell
 inegi=# WITH params AS (